 - Historical centre of Split and Palace of Diocletian - Split-Dalmatia.
 Approximately 1,700 years old Dalmatian city.
 The core consists of the best preserved imperial residence of Ancient Rome, built by retired emperor Diocletian in AD 293-305.
 Unique urban monument, consisting of palace, Mausoleum, Temple of Jupiter, gates and other structures.
 City of Split since then has developed in harmony with ancient Roman pattern.

 - Ston and Mali Ston with fortifications of Pelješac peninsula - Dubrovnik-Neretva.
 Unique monument of medieval urban planning.
 Two medieval villages in both sides of Pelješac peninsula, connected with ancient fortification wall.
 Defensive wall was erected by Ragusa Republic in thirty years time after 1358, mainly for protection of the valuable Ston salt pans.
 After the completion of wall at both ends of it were built two small fortified towns - Ston and Mali Ston.
 These villages housed the guards of wall.
 Length of walls - 5.5 km, they are protected by 40 towers and 5 forts.

 - Tvrđa in Osijek - Osijek-Baranja.
 Large star fortress - citadel enclosing multiple buildings, built in Baroque style in 1712 - 1721.
 Fortification walls have been largely removed.

 - Medieval centre of Varaždin and Varaždin castle - Varaždin.
 Possibly the most impressive medieval city in continental Croatia.
-City together with the fortress in the middle of it developed since early 13th century.
+City together with the fortress in the middle of it developed since the early 13th century.
 Capital of Croatia in the 18th century.
 Varaždin castle belongs to most impressive ones in Croatia.

 - Historical centre of Zadar - Zadar.
 Ancient seaside city with urban structure and remnants of buildings (impressive Roman forum) from Roman times.
 Fortified in the times of Venetian republic, built up with beautiful Gothic and Renaissance architecture.